Julian03-lab/PitchPainter/README.md

 ## Technologies Used

-- NextJS with ReactJs for the front-end.
+- NextJS with ReactJS for the front-end.
 - Supabase for the back-end.

 ## Installation